Uxuee/PathAnisotropyCurvature/README.md

 * Compare graph radii and neighborhood sizes.
 * Compare k-nearest-neighbor graphs with distance-cutoff graphs.
 * Add convergence figures with error bars.
+* Finish the Ollivier-Ricci comparison.
-* Compare with Ollivier-Ricci, Forman-Ricci, causal-set scalar curvature, and Wolfram-model curvature constructions.
+* Compare the path-anisotropy estimator with Forman-Ricci and Ollivier-Ricci baselines in the paper.
 * Extend from graph benchmarks to hypergraph evolution data.
 * Prepare a short arXiv-style technical note.